 - Rule M5 Abstract multiple primariesii when the patient has a subsequent tumor after being clinically disease-free for greater than five years after the original diagnosis or last recurrence. - Note 1: The rules are hierarchical.
-This rule only applies when there is a subsequent breast tumor. - Note 2: Clinically disease-free means that there was no evidence of recurrence on follow-up. - Mammograms are NED - Scans are NED - Note 3: When there is a recurrence less than or equal to five years of diagnosis, the "clock" starts over.
+This rule only applies when there is a subsequent tumor in the same breast.
+In other words, a primary in the contralateral breast does not start the "clock" over. - Note 2: Clinically disease-free means that there was no evidence of recurrence on follow-up. - Mammograms are NED - Scans are NED - Note 3: When there is a recurrence less than or equal to five years of diagnosis, the "clock" starts over.
 The time interval is calculated from the date of last recurrence.
 In other words, the patient must have been disease-free for greater than five years from the date of the last recurrence. - Note 4: When it is unknown/not documented whether the patient had a recurrence, use date of diagnosis to compute the time interval. - Note 5: The physician may state this is a recurrence, meaning the patient had a previous breast tumor and now has another breast tumor.
-Follow the rules; do not attempt to interpret the physician's statement. - Rule M6 Abstract a single primaryi when there is inflammatory carcinoma in: - Multiple quadrants of same breast OR - Bilateral breasts - Rule M7 Abstract multiple primariesii when there is bilateral breast cancer (both right and left breast).
-Note 1: Physician statement of "bilateral breast cancer" should not be interpreted as meaning a single primary.
+Follow the rules; do not attempt to interpret the physician's statement. - Note 6: When a breast resection was done and a subsequent tumor is identified in the remaining chest wall, muscle, or skin AND there was no residual breast tissue identified in the resected specimen, this is a recurrence and not a new primary. - Rule M6 Abstract a single primary when there is inflammatory carcinoma in: - Multiple quadrants of same breast OR - Bilateral breasts - Rule M7 Abstract multiple primariesii when there is bilateral breast cancer (both right and left breast). - Note 1: Physician statement of "bilateral breast cancer" should not be interpreted as meaning a single primary.
 The term is not used consistently.
-The literal definition of bilateral is "cancer in both breasts". - Note 2: The histologies within each breast may be the same or different. - Rule M8Abstract a single primaryi when the diagnosis is Paget disease with synchronous underlying in situ or invasive carcinoma NST (duct/ductal) or subtypes of duct.
-Note: If the underlying tumor is any histology other than duct or subtypes of duct, continue through the rules. - Rule M9Abstract multiple primariesii when the diagnosis is Paget disease with underlying tumor which is NOT duct.Example: Paget disease of the nipple with underlying lobular carcinoma are multiple primaries.
+The literal definition of bilateral is "cancer in both breasts". - Note 2: The histologies within each breast may be the same or different. - Rule M8 Abstract a single primaryi when the diagnosis is Paget disease with synchronous underlying in situ or invasive carcinoma NST (duct/ductal) or subtypes of duct. - Note: If the underlying tumor is any histology other than duct or subtypes of duct, continue through the rules. - Rule M9 Abstract multiple primariesii when the diagnosis is Paget disease with underlying tumor which is NOT duct.
+Example: Paget disease of the nipple with underlying lobular carcinoma are multiple primaries.